openkfw/Oscar/doc/tutorials/run-application-with-data-from-API.md

-# Run Oscar application with sample data fetched from external API
+# Draft: Run Oscar application with sample data fetched from external API

 With the source code we provide predefined configuration file for fetching data from external API.
 For more info about this functionality check [URL loader service description](../services/url-loader.md).